Fairbanks Day Tours & Attractions

 To continue lessons in local history, try your luck at Gold Dredge 8 and get a feel for what it was like to be an early pioneer hoping to strike it rich in such a harsh and remote environment.

-The best way to glimpse the “real Alaska” of northern wilderness and bush villages is to book a trip with an operator of daily tours above the Arctic Circle.
-Warbelow’s Air Adventures and Northern Alaska Tour Company are two good options.
-The companies offer tours for every schedule and interest, including rides on bush mail flights, multi-day excursions, and flying to a far-flung village to watch polar bears feasting on whale remains.
+The best way to glimpse the “real Alaska” of northern wilderness and bush villages is to book a trip with an operator of daily tours above the Arctic Circle. with Northern Alaska Tour Company.
+They offer tours for every schedule and interest, including rides on bush mail flights and multi-day excursions.
 Embark on an arctic tour and you are guaranteed to return home with more than a few Alaskan stories.

 Like to be a “do-it-yourself” traveler?
 Rent a car and take to the Dalton Highway, the “haul road” which runs straight north between Fairbanks and Deadhorse and became the stuff of legend through the hit TV show “Ice Road Truckers” on the History Channel.
 Fairbanks is the only access point to this road trip, which is the farthest north in the country.